Ridwanrahman57/dont-kill-my-app/_vendors-content/tecno/user.md

 ## Lock the app in the Recent apps

-Head to recent apps with the navigation bar or using gestures press the down arrow on the top of microg.
+Head to recent apps with t bar or using gestures press the down arrow on the top of microg.

 Press the first option with the 🔒 icon.